Oak Springs vs Zavala Elementary: East Austin Schools Compared (2025 TEA)

 What is Oak Springs Elementary’s TEA rating?

-Oak Springs Elementary received an overall F rating with a score of 58 out of 100 from the Texas Education Agency in 2025.
+Oak Springs Elementary received an overall F rating from the Texas Education Agency in 2025, with F in Student Achievement and D grades in School Progress and Closing the Gaps.
 F-rated schools are not eligible for TEA distinction designations.

 What is Zavala Elementary’s TEA rating?